jedisct1/webassembly-benchmarks/2021-Q1/README.md

 -> Just use Node.

 Not exactly what I was expecting.
 But Node is probably a good answer for most people.
-V8 has become a really damn good engine to run WebAssembly code, Node has a working WASI implementation, so there is absolutely nothing wrong in using Node, even just to run a pure WebAssembly application.
+V8 has become a really damn good engine to run WebAssembly code, Node has a working WASI implementation, so there is absolutely nothing wrong with using Node, even just to run a pure WebAssembly application.

 This is a boring and conservative choice.
 But it does the job.
 Node has the advantage of being already available in most operating systems/linux distros.
 Instant integration with JavaScript is also a big plus.
 And you'll be only one step away from also running your code in a web browser or Electron, with comparable performance.